Converg3nce/matic-docs/docs/2-min-guide-to-matic.md

 * Everything else remains the same
 * Matic Mainnet will have PoS security, with greater Plasma guarantees being added

+> **Note**: Developers already integrating with https://testnet2.matic.network/ can change their RPC to https://pre-alpha.matic.network in order to move to the pre-alpha Matic mainnet test chain.
+This environment will have the same changes as in the alpha Matic mainnet, and will allow any breaking changes to be rectified in your application.

 ### Bring Ropsten assets (ERC20/ERC721) to the Matic testnet using Plasma